stek29/gh-pages/_posts/2017-08-07-frida-stdstring.md

 var string_c_str_ptr = Module.findBaseAddress('libc++.1.dylib').add(0x3f450);
 var string_c_str = new NativeFunction(string_c_str_ptr, 'pointer', ['pointer']);
 ```

+UPD: looks like `Module.enumerateSymbols` was added into frida.
+I'm still leaving this to demonstrate how custom offsets can be used.

 ### Attaching
 We should use the same code as we had with toUTF8Ref: